Everything but the doors! An open helicopter experience with Jack Harter

 I would say the overall difference between this trip and the “no doors” tour is visibility.
 Because there are 4 passengers in the back, you will really only have the best view if you have one of the window seats (or if you’re in the front).
 If it’s raining at all, you could have the problem of water on the windows slightly obstructing the views, making it more challenging to take photos.
 Reflection can also be an issue.
 Jack Harter do recommend that you wear dark clothing in the A-Star tour, to prevent reflection on the windows, but unfortunately not everyone adheres to this!
 Of course, you will still experience stunning, breathtaking views of the island.

 As with our previous tour, the pilot was capable, friendly and super relaxed.
-Even when flying through what seem to be incredibly narrow spaces, where you just can’t believe the helicopter blades will get through!
+Even when flying through what seem to be incredibly narrow spaces.
 He flew us tightly into the most beautiful spots, so we could get a real close up.
 One of my highlights was hearing the TopGun theme tune as we came into land (though I felt a bit old realising that the teenage girls flying with their mother on our trip probably had no idea what it was!).

 You’ll notice some slight reflections in the first photo – then none in the second one – so it’s very possible to get some great shots from the A-Star.

 For me, the main difference was that the (mainly psychological) fact of having doors on the aircraft made me feel a lot safer than in the Hughes.
 This added a lot to my enjoyment of the trip.
 If you’re not worried about heights, then I would recommend flying without the doors for the ultimate adventure – depending on your budget.